 The Hebrew curriculum begins in our youngest grades with basic social interactions in Hebrew, basic synagogue and holiday vocabulary and letter-familiarity play.
 Explicit language instruction (i.e., decoding, vocabulary and translation) take place on Wednesday afternoons in the form of one-to-one or one-to-two tutoring.

-On most Saturday mornings of the school year, our students and their families participate in the Shabbat Experience program.
+On Saturday mornings during the school year (approximately 18 each school year), our students and their families participate in the Shabbat Experience program.
 Part of the morning is spent in services with the rest of the community.
 Through direct participation in the prayers and activities of Shabbat, our students increase their comfort and familiarity with services, and achieve a deeper understanding of the weekly parshah as well as the prayers themselves.
 The students also spend time with teachers outside the service and, in the “in-the-moment” spirit of Shabbat, learn Torah, text, spiritual practice, holidays and contextual Hebrew.

 Torah and Text: